syddjurs/syddjurs.dk/public_html/profiles/os2web/modules/os2web_ofir_job/README.md

 Installation
 -----------
-This module should reside in the modules directory of the installation, most commonly profiles/os2web/modules/, but alternativly in sites/all/modules (This could be for development purposes).
+This module should reside in the modules directory of the installation, most commonly profiles/os2web/modules/, but alternatively in sites/all/modules (This could be for development purposes).

 See https://github.com/syddjurs/os2web/wiki for further instructions.